 When you’re counting down to retirement, it’s easy to get caught up in fantasies of your future work-free life.
 Maybe it’s RV trips to Florida, days on the golf course or quality time spent with family.
 Whatever your dream retirement looks like, you can be sure you’ll need money to fund it.
 Unfortunately, if you’re like most Americans, you don’t have nearly enough saved for retirement.
 But you can help change that with a few key fixes.
-Read on to find out how with these five easy tips.
+Consider working with a financial advisor as you create or update a retirement plan.

 When’s the last time you checked your savings account interest rates?
 If you can’t remember when, or even how much money you have stashed away, it’s probably time to do a little self-audit.

-According to the Federal Deposit Insurance Corporation (FDIC), national average interest rate for a saving account is just 0.06%.
-That said, right now you can easily find savings rates as high as 1.20% to 1.30%.
+That said, as of March 2023 you can find savings rates as high as 4.25% (Citizens).
 Moving your money to an account with higher interest is one of the simplest ways to earn effortless interest.
-Think about it this way: If you have $5,000 sitting in an account earning 0.06% interest, you’d earn about $3.00 annually.
-An account with 1.20% interest would earn you $60.00.
+Think about it this way: If you have $5,000 sitting in an account earning 0.06% interest, you’d earn about $30 annually.
+By contrast an account with 4.25% interest would earn you roughly $212 annually.
 That’s without any additional deposits and for just one year.
 After a few years, the returns would really add up.

 Once you’re within 10 years of retirement, you should take retirement planning seriously.
 Don’t just read a few personal finance books and think you’re good to go (though that’s a start).
 It’s probably time to turn to an expert.
 Someone who’s knowledgeable about navigating the transition from workforce to retirement can be invaluable.